Variation of stability for moduli spaces of unordered points in the plane: Set up and general stability results.

-In this section, we will deal with GIT-walls that destabilize subschemes with $l$ collinear points.
 The following result is limited to the case where $n - l$ is a triangular number.
 It is conceivable that a very similar statement holds in general, but the situation will become quite a bit more technical.